10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Best for

-10. Timescale (Tiger Cloud): managed Postgres tuned for time-series
+10. Timescale (Tiger Cloud) tunes Postgres for time-series

 Timescale, now offered as Tiger Cloud, is managed PostgreSQL tuned for time-series and real-time analytics.
 It is standard Postgres plus the TimescaleDB extension, which adds columnar compression, continuous aggregates, and other features for high-volume time-stamped data.
 If your workload is metrics, events, or IoT, it is purpose-built.